-The Member Services team is responsible for developing recruiting resources that may be adapted for all levels of PTA - early childhood, elementary and secondary.
-Staff processes officer information, membership rosters and dues, and requests for copies of bylaws and standing rules.
-Staff also coordinates membership awards and the distribution of membership cards to Local PTAs.
+The Member Relations team is responsible for developing recruiting resources that may be adapted for all levels of PTA - early childhood, elementary, and secondary.
+Staff assists with member recruitment strategies, processes membership rosters and dues, and coordinates membership awards and the distribution of membership cards to Local PTAs.